-For the first year of the program our focus is PROCESS ART.
+For the first year of the program in 2019-2020 our focus was PROCESS ART.

 If you are new to this term (and that’s okay!) this means an emphasis on process over product.
 It is an open-ended approach to having an art experience without any specific outcome in mind.